NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Output files
 ~~~~~~~~~~~~

-If the ``--datum`` option is specified, ``bundle_adjust`` will write
+If the ``--datum`` option is specified or auto-guessed based on images
-the triangulated world position for every feature being matched in two
+and cameras, ``bundle_adjust`` will write the triangulated world
+position for every feature being matched in two or more images, and
-or more images, and the mean absolute residuals (that is, reprojection
+the mean absolute residuals (that is, reprojection errors,
-errors, :numref:`bundle_adjustment`) for each position, before and
+:numref:`bundle_adjustment`) for each position, before the first
-after optimization.
-The files are named
+optimization pass and after the last optimization pass.
+The files are
+named

 ::